jillesca/open_telemetry_network_impact/netconf_client/README.md

 - Create a parser under [the parsers directory](parsers)
   - You parser must implement the `Parser` class.
 See an [existing parser for an example](parsers/cisco_ios_xe_memory_oper.py#8)
 - Add your new parser to [the factory file](factory.py#5) under the match statement.
+  - If using a `xml` file, use the file name as ID, including the `.xml` extension.
+  - If using `xpath`, use the whole xpath expression.